• About Connective

 infinity div

-Reader Focus
+Reader focus

 A good call to action focuses on the reader by addressing them directly.
 It should present an opportunity for the reader or solve a problem they have.
 A reader should be able to form clear expectations based on the call to action.